helenascholl/Break-Discord-Bot/README.md

 ]
 ```

 The `message` attribute is optional.
 It specifies the message that is sent by the bot.
+The default message is "Time for a break!"

 ### Clearing breaks